 If you are wondering about the violations that you may have been cited for, order a copy of your driving record online today.
 All of the infractions that you have been charged with in VT will be detailed within the report, including the date on which they occurred.

 Why do I need a copy of my Vermont driving record?

 To apply for auto insurance or commercial driving positions, drivers must submit current and up-to-date driving records.
 Also, Vermont driving history documents play an important role in keeping your driver’s license status active, as checking these reports regularly allows you to monitor your demerit point total.
-Fill out the form above to order a copy of your Vermont driving record.

 Check for Points in Vermont